aws/aws-sdk-pandas/.github/ISSUE_TEMPLATE/support-data-wrangler.md

 ---

-Thank your for letting us use your organisation's name on the Data Wrangler read.me page and letting other customers know that you support the project!
+Thank you for letting us use your organisation's name on the Data Wrangler read.me page and letting other customers know that you support the project!
 If you would like us to also display your organisation's logo. please raise a linked pull request to provide an image file for the logo.

 Please add any files to *docs/source/_static/*